Last updated June 19, 2024.

 The pose works on the mind, body, and spirit, channeling energies inwards and gaining control over the external factors that influence the body.

-This meditative and calming pose explores the state of self-awareness and mindfulness, leading to deep awareness of the body and feelings of calm and internal bliss.
+This meditative and calming pose explores the state of self-awareness and mindfulness, leading to a deep awareness of the body and feelings of calm and internal bliss.

 The pose is performed at the conclusion of each yoga session for assimilation and integration of the energy channels within the body to bring about a calm, composed, and revived state of being.